 1. Don’t be shy – claim your business as soon as possible!

 If your business has a physical location, you can claim it.
+For example, if you’re a business attorney Orange County CA, then claim your location.
 This marks you as the manager and allows you to take advantage of Foursquare’s tools to attract users.
 Search for your business to see if anyone has added you to the site already (they probably have).
 Once you find your business, claim it and get started by updating your information if it’s inaccurate.
 Put the window cling that Foursquare mails to you in your window so people know they can check in.

 2. Offer something free for every check-in.